Richard Nixon Foundation

-The Richard Nixon Foundation is a not-for-profit organization based at the Richard Nixon Presidential Library and Museum in Yorba Linda, California.
+The Richard Nixon Foundation is an American not-for-profit organization based at the Richard Nixon Presidential Library and Museum in Yorba Linda, California.
 It was founded on January 24, 1983 by Richard Nixon, 37th president of the United States, and served as the governing body of the Nixon Library for nearly twenty years.

-Today it operates the Nixon Library in conjunction with the National Archives and Records Administration, which is an entity of the federal government of the United States, in addition to undertaking charitable and education-based activities.
+Since 2007, the Nixon Foundation has operated the Nixon Library in conjunction with the National Archives and Records Administration, which is an entity of the federal government of the United States.
+The Nixon Foundation carries out additional charitable work and education programs.